ibm-cloud-docs/vsrx/readiness_errors.md

 {: #error-1147}

 The vSRX configuration includes a url-pattern with invalid characters.
 Remove the invalid characters and retry.
 Refer to [Correcting error 1147](/docs/vsrx?topic=vsrx-correcting-readiness-errors#correcting-1147) for more information.

+## Error 1154
+{: #error-1154}

+Both vSRX cluster nodes are down.
+Start the vSRX node(s) and retry.

+## Error 1155
+{: #error-1155}

+The vSRX configuration can not specify both a `service` and an `any-service` within the same `security-zone interface` stanza.
+Correct this configuration and retry.

+## Error 1157
+{: #error-1157}

+vSRX ssl certificates included in stanzas, such as `set services ssl initiation`, `set services ssl termination`, and `set services ssl proxy` can not be migrated to the newly upgraded vSRX node.
+Remove these certificates from the vSRX configuration, retry, and re-import the certs after upgrade.

+## Error 1158
+{: #error-1158}

+The vSRX security nat configuration includes an invalid network address range.
+Specify a valid network IP range using CIDR notation and retry.

 ## Warning 1176
 {: #warning-1176}